Posting Orders Daily

 If you have a low cervix and/or moderate to poor pelvic tone.
 Opt for a shorter, wider cup.
 These brands offer a low cervix model:

 If you have a mid or high cervix, an above average level of fitness, and very strong pelvic floor muscles, then you may be best suited to a firmer cup.
 Strong pelvic floor muscles can sometimes break the seal of softer cups, resulting in leaking.
-A great option for very fit women is the Meluna Sport:
+A great option for very fit women is the Meluna Sport.
+A menstrual disc may also be a good option, since discs do not rely on suction to stay in place:

 High Capacity